AlibabaCloudDocs/smartag/intl.en-US/Best Practices/Configure Smart Access Gateway as the backup of a physical connection/Configuration overview.md

 This tutorial shows you how to use the Smart Access Gateway \(SAG\) device as the backup link of an existing physical connection to access Alibaba Cloud and build a high-availability hybrid cloud.

-## Scenario {#section_kyb_3sy_rfb .section}
+## Scenarios {#section_kyb_3sy_rfb .section}

 This tutorial uses the network architecture shown in the following figure as an example.
-In the example, the on-premises data center is already connected to Alibaba Cloud through a physical connection using Express Connect.
+In the example, the on-premises data center is already connected to Alibaba Cloud through a physical connection by using Express Connect.
 To ensure high service availability and avoid unnecessary changes to the network architecture, the Smart Access Gateway \(SAG-1000\) device is connected to a Layer-3 switch by using the one-arm mode and connected to Alibaba Cloud as a backup to the existing physical connection.

 **Note:**

--   Currently, only an SAG-1000 device can form active/standby links with a leased line.
+-   Only an SAG-1000 device can form active and standby links with a leased line.
 -   Only access through the physical connection of Cloud Enterprise Network \(CEN\) is supported.
 Access through Express Connect is not supported.
 -   Make sure that Border Gateway Protocol \(BGP\) has been configured for the Virtual Border Router \(VBR\) of the leased line.
-Link switching due to health checks is not supported.
+If a static route is configured for the VBR, the VBR cannot be used as a backup leased line.

 The flow direction of network traffic in this tutorial is as follows: